hal/halos-console/README.md

 # halOS Console

 halOS stands for HAL on OpenShift.
-It's a special [HAL](https://hal.github.io/) edition for WildFly instances running on OpenShift.
+It is derived from [HAL](https://hal.github.io/) and allows monitoring and inspection of WildFly and other services running on OpenShift.
+Although the focus is on WildFly, halOS supports the monitoring of arbitrary service.
+This is achieved through the concept of capabilities and extensions.

 ## Architecture